You have turned-in this assignment. You can review the lesson and see your previous answers.

 By the late 17th century, Morgan had invested his stolen gold in buying land in Jamaica.

-He bought almost 5,000 acres of land ideal for cultivating sugar cane.
+He bought almost 5,000 acres of land ideal for cultivating sugarcane.

-The image on the left is an illustration of Captain Morgan preparing his land for cultivation, and we can imagine how he planned to now make his money by selling sugar back to the prosperous market back home in England.
+And we can imagine how he planned to now make his money, by selling sugar back to the prosperous market back home in England.

 He knew that sugar was fast becoming very popular as it was used to add to drinks and food to make them taste sweet.